Squirrels

 Welcome to Squirrels’ class

-There are currently 26 children in Squirrel's Class which consist of Nursery Children and Reception Year Children.
-Our classroom in based on the continuous provision model and the children have access to the outdoor area at all times.
-We encourage the children to develop their independence and follow their interests to increase their involvement and engagement in learning.
-As you can see in the pictures there are many different activities and resources happening at any given time in the classroom.
-We teach using an holistic model so children can develop many different areas of understanding through a single task.
+There are currently 29 children in Squirrel's Class which consists of Nursery Children and Reception Year Children.
+Though not all children attend full time, so attendance numbers fluctuate throughout the week.
+Our classroom is based on the continuous provision model and the children have access to the outdoor area at all times.
+We encourage children to develop their independence and follow their interests to increase their involvement and engagement in learning.
+There are many different activities, resources and learning opportunities at any given time in the classroom.
+We teach using a holistic model, so children can develop many different areas through every task.

-Squirrels have P.E. on Wednesday and also have daily access to physical activity outdoors where they have time to practice and develop their physical skills.
+Squirrels have P.E. on Tuesday and also have daily access to physical activity outdoors where they have time to practice and develop their physical skills.
+Forest School is also part of the curriculum in EYFS.
+This is attended once a week with a qualified Forest School Leader.

 Reading: